The Great Bridge Battlefield & Waterways History Foundation

 The Visitor Center

-Located along Battlefield Blvd. and the Intracoastal Waterways, The Great Bridge Battlefield and Waterways Museum/Visitor Center is a Georgian Revival design reflecting the architectural style of the late 18th century.
+To be located along Battlefield Blvd. and the Intracoastal Waterways, The Great Bridge Battlefield and Waterways Museum/Visitor Center will be a Georgian Revival design reflecting the architectural style of the late 18th century.
 This 12,000 sq. ft. building will be located adjacent to a reclaimed portion of the original battle site.

 It will house a 100-seat auditorium for multi-media presentations and lectures, a 3,000 sq. ft. permanent gallery, a 2,000 sq. ft. gallery for changing exhibits, a gift shop and a multipurpose catering room with a catering kitchen.
 This visitor center/museum will be the information center for the larger project being undertaken cooperatively by the City of Chesapeake, the Army Corps of Engineers, and the Foundation: to create an historic park that encompasses the four quadrants of land that surround the intersection of Battlefield Boulevard and the canal at Great Bridge.